10 Jul Blockchain, has it really begun?

 Blockchain knowledge leads to inspiration and changes.
-I am regularly asked to provide Blockchain Masterclasses.
+We are regularly asked to provide blockchain masterclasses.
 Four hours of deep-thinking about a new disruptive technology.
 Isn’t that asking too much?

 Half a decade later, with the introduction of Smart Contracts in the blockchain, we have reached a new phase.
 A phase in which we can use blockchain technology for many business processes and for more than just recording transactions.
 And it is precisely this that makes it interesting.
 We can tilt business models, optimise processes and, for the first time, we are able to transport value over the Internet.
 In the coming years, the speed of change will be increase significantly!

 The biggest difference with years ago is that at that time we mainly talked to (software) developers and technicians.
 We brought the technique.
 Now we interact with management and business developers and anyone who can be helpful in the process.
 We are talking about new business models and about optimising the existing ones.
 Together with brilliant developers, we are building the desired solution.
 A completely different approach.